West Suffolk District: Composition

-The Labour, Liberal Democrat, Green Party and one of the independent councillors sit together as the "Progressive Alliance" group, and the West Suffolk Independents and the other ten independent councillors sit together as the "Independents Group".
+The Labour, Liberal Democrat, Green Party and one of the independent councillors sit together as the "Progressive Alliance" group, and the West Suffolk Independents and seven other independent councillors sit together as the "Independents Group".
 These two groups together form the council's administration.
 The next election is due in 2027.

 Premises

 The council is based at West Suffolk House on Western Road in Bury St Edmunds.
 The building had been completed in 2009 for the former St Edmundsbury Borough Council, also incorporating offices for Suffolk County Council.

 Elections

 The council comprises 64 councillors representing 43 wards, with each ward electing one, two or three councillors.
 Elections are held every four years.

 Towns and parishes

 St Edmundsbury Cathedral in Bury St Edmunds, the district's largest town.

 Market Square in Haverhill, the district's second largest town.

 Newmarket is the district's third largest town and is known as a major centre of horse racing.

 The whole district is covered by civil parishes.
 The parish councils of Brandon, Bury St Edmunds, Clare, Haverhill, Mildenhall and Newmarket all take the style "town council".